SAP-docs/btp-application-autoscaler/docs/cf-cli-plugin.md

 ```

 ### `cf autoscaling-metrics`
 Retrieve the aggregated metrics of an application.
-You can specify the start/end time of the returned query result,  and the display order(ascending or descending).
-The metrics will be shown in a table.
+You can specify the start/end time of the returned query result and the display order (ascending or descending).
+The metrics are shown in a table.
 ```shell
 cf autoscaling-metrics APP_NAME METRIC_NAME [--start START_TIME] [--end END_TIME] [--asc] [--output PATH_TO_FILE]
 ```